sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_7.rst

 | **Total**      | *a* + *c*   | *b* + *d*  | *n*       |
 +----------------+-------------+------------+-----------+

-Next, let us think about what our null hypothesit is: is is that the “before” test and the “after” test have the same proportion of people saying “Yes, I will vote for AGPP”.
+Next, let us think about what our null hypothesis is: is is that the “before” test and the “after” test have the same proportion of people saying “Yes, I will vote for AGPP”.
 Because of the way that we have rewritten the data, it means that we are now testing the hypothesis that the *row totals* and *column